-For this installment we asked our friend, and one of the most inspiring athletes we know, Kara Goucher to take us through what she learned during her first marathon.
+For this blog post we asked our friend, and one of the most inspiring athletes we know, Kara Goucher to take us through what she learned during her first marathon.
 Lucky for us she learned a lot, and is sharing her own best tips and tricks below.

 If you have anything to add, be sure to leave your own marathon tips in the comments below.